nf-core/configs/docs/crg.md

 $ nextflow run nf-core/<PIPELINE> -profile crg -w /nfs/scratch01/<YOUR_GROUP_NAME>/<YOUR_WORK_DIR>
 ```

+Alternatively, you can set the `NXF_WORK` environmental variable to set the Nextflow work directory to the scratch volume permanently.

 ## Reducing the amout of RAM

 In case of big pipelines Nextflow can use a non trivial amount of RAM.
 You can reduce it by setting a special nextflow environmental variable that define the Java VM heap memory allocation limits: